gisostallenberg/php-stratum-mysql/docs/index.rst

 Welcome to PhpStratum's documentation for MySQL and MariaDB!
 ============================================================

 PhpStratum is a set of PHP packages for loading stored procedures into your application's database and invoking those stored procedures conveniently from your application using an automatically generated wrapper class.
-PhpStratum is available for the following database management systems:
+Currently, PhpStratum is available for the following database management systems:

 * `MySQL and MariaDB`_
 * `SQLite`_